-We have written a detailed tutorial on how you can completely uninstall UWP apps on Windows 10.
+We have written a detailed tutorial on how you can completely uninstall UWP apps on Windows.

 3] Install the programs you need

-The next step is to install apps which you use.
-Most of the applications are available online, so all you need is download them and install them.
+The next step is to install the apps that you use.
+Most of the applications are available online, so all you need is to download them and install them.
 If there are activation keys, find them in your email.
-If you have Drivers on a USB drive or CD, make sure to install it.
+If you have Drivers on a USB drive or CD, make sure to install them.

 4] Run Windows Update & update installed software